Arts In The Park

 Belfast Garden Club’s Open Garden Days

-Belfast Open Gardens schedules one private garden open all day on Fridays from June to August beginning with peonies, columbine, and poppies and ending with roses, mums and lush vegetable gardens ready for harvest.
-The gardens are listed with directions in a brochure found in local shops and on the club’s website www.belfastgardenclub.org.
+Belfast Open Gardens schedules one private garden open all day on Fridays in July and August beginning with peonies, columbine, and poppies and ending with roses, mums and lush vegetable gardens ready for harvest.
+The gardens in 2020 will be listed with directions on the club’s website www.belfastgardenclub.org.
 Tickets are sold at each garden.

 Fort KnoxExplore the Fort and discover this treasure of Maine and United States History.
 Fort Knox is open May 1 – October 31, from 9:00 – sunset.
 The newly constructed Penobscot Narrows Bridge boasts an observation tower, rising 420’ above sea level, which may only be accessed through the Fort.
 The observation tower provides a breathtaking view of the Penobscot River Valley.
 Special events at the Fort in 2017 include Maine Battery Cannon Firing, Ghost of Fort Knox Guided Tours, Scottish bagpipers and precision marching bands, and a Pirate Festival.
 For dates at times go to: http://fortknox.maineguide.com/events.html